Liaoliaoliaole/SDAQ-worker/README.md

        logging: Get and log the measurement of a SDAQ device to a file.
                 (Usage: SDAQ_worker CAN-IF logging 'SDAQ_address' 'Path/to/the/logging_directory')

 ADDRESS: A valid SDAQ address.
-Resolution 1..62 (also 'Parking' if Mode 'setaddress')
+Resolution 1..62 (also 'Parking' for Mode 'setaddress')

 Options:
            -h : Print help.